How we Got More Than 250 1-Star Reviews in Less Than an Hour, Twice

 Get Down to Work

-We embrace feedback as it helps us to improve our service to our customers.
-So no matter whether we receive a positive or a negative review, we take our time to check the specific case in our CRM system and respond to each and every one.
-This can be clearly checked on our Facebook page.
+We embrace feedback as it helps us with improving our service, leading to happy customers.
+So no matter if we receive a positive or a negative review, we take our time to check the specific case in our CRM system and respond to everyone.
+This can be checked on our Facebook page.
 We have a very clear policy regarding customer reviews.
 We would never manipulate reviews on Facebook; we are looking for honest feedback from real customers.

 The 250 profiles that have left us these 1 Star ratings have left all of their Reviews for our company and the rest in the last couple of weeks.